-An easy low carb chocolate pound cake made with coconut flour and baked in a loaf pan.
-This simple cake is great as a snack with a pat of butter or dressed up with ice cream.
+An easy low carb coconut flour pound cake made with coconut flour and baked in a loaf pan.
+This simple low carb cake is great as a snack with a pat of butter or dressed up with ice cream.

-But enough of this crazy-talk… Let's talk about this great low carb chocolate pound cake!
+Let's talk about this great low carb chocolate pound cake!
+I just love it!

 Everyone needs an easy chocolate cake recipe in their baking repertoire, something they can enjoy as a snack with their tea; or a simple dessert that can be dressed-up with whipped cream and fresh berries or a scoop of low carb ice cream.
 This loaf cake is not difficult to make nor is it pretentious.
 It's just an honest to goodness healthy treat made from wholesome ingredients.

 Do you remember that amazing zucchini bread recipe I brought you last week?
 Yeah, that was great.
 This recipe was supposed to be a chocolate zucchini bread, but my kids kept distracting me and I forgot to add the zucchini.
 It was darn good!
 I decided to add another ounce of chocolate to the batter, et voila – chocolate pound cake.

 For some people, not being able to enjoy desserts and baked goods on any diet is a deal breaker.
 But low carbers have found ways to healthify some of their favorite recipes, making them diabetic friendly and healthy for weight-loss.
 Because I used coconut flour in this recipe, the net carbs are super low and perfect for those on a ketogenic diet.
 Another plus?
 Since the price of almond flour has steadily climbed higher, coconut flour is becoming the more economical choice.
 Win!